Hampshire Astronomical Group

 Established 1960, Online since 1998

-All Events at the Clanfield Observatory have been Cancelled
+All Events at the Clanfield Observatory have been Suspended

-We will keep you updated via the website to any changes.
+We will of course keep you updated via this website and on our Facebook pages.

 Hampshire Astronomical Group welcome you!